Inside Large Language Models

 Module 4How Self-Attention Works

-Open the box: queries, keys, and values.
-Activity: set a query and watch the dot-product scores become softmax weights that blend the values into one output vector.
-AI anchor: the actual computation inside every transformer layer.
+The underlying mechanism: queries, keys, and values.
+Activity: set a query and observe the dot-product scores become softmax weights that combine the values into a single output vector.
+AI anchor: the computation performed inside every transformer layer.

 Module 5The Transformer Block